Dual structures on Coxeter and Artin groups of rank three: The interval complex and its subcomplexes

-The reason for introducing $X_W''$ is given by the following criterion, which allows us to deformation retract $K_W$ onto $X_W'$ inductively.
+The reason for introducing $\Ksparse$ is given by the following criterion, which allows us to deformation retract $K_W$ onto $X_W'$ inductively.

-\begin{proposition} Suppose that $K_{W_T} \searrow X_{W_T}''$ for every infinite standard parabolic subgroup $W_T$ of $W$.
+\begin{proposition} Suppose that $K_{W_T} \searrow \Ksparse[W_T]$ for every infinite standard parabolic subgroup $W_T$ of $W$.
 Then $K_W \searrow X_W'$. \end{proposition}

 \begin{proof} Let $T_1, T_2, \dotsc, T_k$ be the list of all subsets of $S$ such that $W_T$ is infinite.
 Order this list in such a way that $T_i \subseteq T_j$ implies $i > j$.
 In particular, $T_1 = S$.
-Note that any deformation retraction of $K_{W_T}$ onto $X_{W_T}''$ must delete all the simplices of $K_{W_T}$ that are not contained in any $K_{W_{T'}}$ with $T' \subsetneq T$ while fixing all $K_{W_{T'}}$ with $T'\subsetneq T$.
-Therefore, it is enough to start from $K_W$ and perform the deformation retractions $K_{W_{T}} \searrow X_{W_{T}}''$ one at a time for $T=T_1, \dotsc, T_k$.
+Note that any deformation retraction of $K_{W_T}$ onto $\Ksparse[W_T]$ must delete all the simplices of $K_{W_T}$ that are not contained in any $K_{W_{T'}}$ with $T' \subsetneq T$ while fixing all $K_{W_{T'}}$ with $T'\subsetneq T$.
+Therefore, it is enough to start from $K_W$ and perform the deformation retractions $K_{W_{T}} \searrow \Ksparse[W_T]$ one at a time for $T=T_1, \dotsc, T_k$.
 The final subcomplex is precisely $X_W'$. \end{proof}

-Thanks to the previous proposition, to deformation retract $K_W$ onto $X_W'$, it is essentially enough to be able to deformation retract $K_W$ onto the larger subcomplex $X_W''$ (and be able to do so for all infinite $W_T \subseteq W$).
+Hence, in order to deformation retract $K_W$ onto $X_W'$ it is enough to be able to deformation retract $K_W$ onto the larger subcomplex $\Ksparse$ (and to be able to do so for all infinite $W_T \subseteq W$).

-\subsection{Fiber components and the subcomplexes $K_W'$ and $K_W''$}
+\subsection{Fiber components and the subcomplexes $\Kshort$ and $\Klong$}

 As in the affine case \cite[Section 7]{paolini2021proof}, consider the poset map $\eta \colon \mathcal{F}(K_W) \to \N$ defined as